pottekkat/personal-website/content/posts/nginx-to-apisix/index.md

 ## Custom Configuration

-APISIX provides extension points to modify its internal Nginx configuration.
+APISIX also provides extension points to modify its internal Nginx configuration.

 For example, you can configure Nginx to run in the background by adding this snippet to your APISIX configuration file: